 - Take advantage of tools– There are a ton of tools out there specifically crafted for SEO to help you conduct legitimate keyword research.
 Take advantage of them!
 They’ll take out a lot of the guesswork of keyword choosing to help you know for a fact what works and what doesn’t.

 Sometimes, to make an impression, you have to think outside the box.
 Here are 7 unique yet effective places to look to boost your keyword lists.

 - Your competition – We’ve mentioned this before, but do not neglect to scope out your competition!
-They’re a mine field of valuable keyword information and can seriously help you expand your lists.
+They’re a minefield of valuable keyword information and can seriously help you expand your lists.

 - Google –Google itself can help you broaden your keyword lists.
-Instead of only using the predictive text like we mentioned above, input your keyword followed by “most popular site/articles.”
+Instead of only using the predictive text as we mentioned above, input your keyword followed by “most popular site/articles.”
 You’ll stumble upon the best-of-the-best sites using your keyword.
 See what other keywords they’re using, then add them to your arsenal.

 - Amazon – Amazon is a fantastic place to discover what users are searching for.
 Input a product related to the services or products you offer.
 Then peruse the product description, FAQs, and even other ads to get ideas for new keywords.

 - Wikipedia – Wikipedia is literally an encyclopedia created and used by the very people you’re trying to market to.
 Search for your niche, then see what kind of keywords and phrases are used on the information page.